zunderscore/CodingStandards/sql-conventions.md

 ### Naming Conventions

 Tables will be named using **PascalCase** in a plural form of the object they store.
-Columns will also be in **PascalCase, named using a short but descriptive name.
+Columns will also be in **PascalCase**, named using a short but descriptive name.

 _Example:_